vaniseth/MUIDSI-Hackathon-2026/README.md

 Crime doesn't happen randomly.
 It clusters in specific places at specific times for specific environmental reasons — a blind corner, a burned-out light, a call box that's 800 feet away instead of 300.
 These are infrastructure failures, and infrastructure failures can be fixed.

-TigerTrail is a  **B2B tool for campus administrators** .
+TigerTown is a  **B2B tool for campus administrators** .
 Its users are facilities directors, MUPD leadership, and university safety committees — people with the authority and budget to implement permanent improvements.
 It answers a single question that no existing tool answers:

 > *"Where exactly should we spend the facilities budget to get the greatest reduction in campus crime?"*